 The 2015 NCEPOD report recommended that 'the traditional separation of care for GI bleeding in hospitals should stop'.
-All acute hospitals should have a lead clinician who is responsible for local integrated care pathways for both upper and lower GI bleeding and their clinical governance, including identifying named consultants, ideally gastroenterologists, who would be responsible for the emergency and ongoing care of all major GI bleeds.5 Given the complexity of care required by this heterogeneous group of patients, we support this recommendation; however, it is realised that many local factors exist that will not make the same model of care suitable for all hospitals.
+All acute hospitals should have a lead clinician who is responsible for local integrated care pathways for both upper and lower GI bleeding and their clinical governance, including identifying named consultants, ideally gastroenterologists, who would be responsible for the emergency and ongoing care of all major GI bleeds.
+Given the complexity of care required by this heterogeneous group of patients, we support this recommendation; however, it is realised that many local factors exist that will not make the same model of care suitable for all hospitals.
 It is strongly recommended that every hospital has a clinical lead for gastrointestinal bleeding who is responsible for the integrated implementation of care and the monitoring of key performance indicators.

-In their 2015 report, NCEPOD recommended that 'patients with any acute GI bleed should only be admitted to hospitals with 24/7 access to on-site endoscopy, IR (on site or covered by a formal network), on-site abdominal surgery, on-site critical care and anaesthesia.5 The provision of these services requires the availability of appropriately trained staff and specialist equipment.
-The 2015 national LGIB audit examined organisational compliance with this standard, finding that 73% hospitals were able to provide 24/7 access to lower GI endoscopy, 55% 24/7 on-site or networked IR and 99% critical care and emergency abdominal surgery.4 consider the extra capacity required to support this recommendation.
-Evidence does not support the need to routinely perform colonoscopy for LGIB within 12 or 24 hours; however, it may be appropriate to occasionally perform colonoscopy with a view to providing treatment over a weekend rather than waiting for the next available service list.
+In their 2015 report, NCEPOD recommended that 'patients with any acute GI bleed should only be admitted to hospitals with 24/7 access to on-site endoscopy, IR (on site or covered by a formal network), on-site abdominal surgery, on-site critical care and anaesthesia.'
+The provision of these services requires the availability of appropriately trained staff and specialist equipment.
+The 2015 national LGIB audit examined organisational compliance with this standard, finding that 73% hospitals were able to provide 24/7 access to lower GI endoscopy, 55% 24/7 on-site or networked IR and 99% critical care and emergency abdominal surgery.